jayggg/DPG/README.md

 Its aim is to provide facilities to experiment with Discontinuous Petrov Galerkin (DPG) methods.

-CONTRIBUTORS: Jay Gopalakrishnan, Lukas Kogler, Joachim Schoberl.
+CONTRIBUTORS: Jay Gopalakrishnan, Lukas Kogler, Nicole Olivares, Joachim Schoberl.

 SEND comments or bug reports to  gjay@pdx.edu.